mayankCreation0/Terisoft-round2/README.md

-# Getting Started with Crloning the Repository
+# Getting Started with Cloning the Repository
     using 'git clone' command

 ## Install the npm packages